sudheeshkatkam/nlpclass-fall2013/site/assignments/a1prob.md

 ## Problem 3: 15 points

-Beavers can make three cries, which they use to communicate. `bwa` and `bwee` usually mean something like "come" and "go" respectively, and are used during dam maintenance. `kiki` means "watch out!"
+Beavers can make three cries (and only three cries), which they use to communicate. `bwa` and `bwee` usually mean something like "come" and "go" respectively, and are used during dam maintenance. `kiki` means "watch out!"
 The following **conditional probability table** shows the probability of the various cries in different situations.

 <table class="simple" style="width: 60%;">
     <tr>